Membership Leakage in Label-Only Exposures: Boundary-Attack

-We experimentally generate 100 random samples for $\model$-5 trained across all datasets, and adopt HopSkipJump scheme in decision change stage.
-We again use the $L_2$ distance to measure the magnitude of perturbation and F1 score as our evaluation metric.
-From \autoref{fig:threshold}, we make the following observations: \begin{itemize} \item The peak attack performance is bounded between $t=0\%$ and $t=100\%$, which means the best threshold can definitely be selected from these random samples' perturbation. \item The powerful and similar attack performance ranges from $t=30\%$ to $t=80\%$, reaching half of the total percentile, which means that a suitable threshold can be easily selected. \end{itemize} Therefore, we conclude that our threshold choosing method is effective and can achieve excellent performance.
+\begin{itemize} \item The peak attack performance is bounded between $t=0\%$ and $t=100\%$, which means the best threshold can definitely be selected from these random samples' perturbation. \item The powerful and similar attack performance ranges from $t=30\%$ to $t=80\%$, reaching half of the total percentile, which means that a suitable threshold can be easily selected. \end{itemize} Therefore, we conclude that our threshold choosing method is effective and can achieve excellent performance.

-\mypara{Comparison of Different Attacks}Now we compare the performance of our two attacks and previous existing attacks.
+\mypara{Comparison of Different Attacks} Now we compare the performance of our two attacks and previous existing attacks.
 In particular, we also compare our attacks against prior score-based attacks.
-Following the original configuration of one state-of-the-art score-based attack’s code\footnote{\url{https://github.com/AhmedSalem2/ML-Leaks}}, we train one shadow model using half of $\shadowData$ with its ground truth labels, and one attack model in a supervised manner based on the shadow model’s output scores.
+Following the score-based attack proposed by Salem et al.~\cite{SZHBFB19}, we train one shadow model using half of $\shadowData$ with its ground truth labels, and one attack model in a supervised manner based on the shadow model’s output scores.
+Here, we do not assume that the attacker knows the exact training set size of the target model, which is actually a strong assumption.
 Note that this is not a fair comparison, as our decision-based attacks only access to the final model's prediction, rather than the confidence scores.

-We report attack performance for our boundary-attack using $L_2$ metric in HopSkipJump scheme.
-From \autoref{fig:comparisonALL}, we can find that our boundary-attack achieves the best performance across all datasets followed by the score-based attack.
+We report attack performance for our boundary attack using $L_2$ metric in HopSkipJump scheme.
+From \autoref{fig:comparisonALL}, we can find that our boundary attack achieves similar or even better performance than the score-based attack in some cases.
 This demonstrates the efficacy of our proposed decision-based attack, thereby the corresponding membership leakage risks stemming from ML models are much more severe than previously shown.